ViliamKopecky/Ristretto/README.md

 Minification of assets.

-Export/publish to pure html+css+js for easy sharing.
+Export/publish to pure HTML+CSS+JS for easy sharing.

+Better template helpers and macros configuration.